RYGhub/funkwhale/docs/installation/index.rst

 You simply need to use ``export FUNKWHALE_VERSION=develop`` in the installation and upgrade process instead of a real version number, as we build artifacts on the development branch the same way we do for releases.

+It's also recommended to check out the `develop release notes <https://dev.funkwhale.audio/funkwhale/funkwhale/blob/develop/changes/notes.rst>_` before upgrading, since you may have to apply manual actions for your instance to continue to work.
+Such actions are labelled with ``[manual action required]`` in the releases notes.

 .. _frontend-setup: